Parallels/RAS-PowerShell/RAS-Azure-Marketplace/README.md

-# Parallels RAS Azure Marketplace resources
+# Automated deployment of Parallels RAS on Azure

 ## Description

-Customers and partners who have the option of purchasing and deploying Parallels RAS through the Azure Marketplace.
+This repository shares the resources to allow anyone to deploy Parallels RAS in any Azure subscription.
 The outcome of this deployment is a full-scale deployment of Parallels RAS in any Azure subscription.
-Partners can benefit from simplified selling through personalized offerings and have Parallels RAS and the associated environment contribute towards customers or partners of Microsoft Azure Consumption Commitment (MACC).
-At the same time, Parallels RAS will be fully deployed in a configurable manner and automatically integrated with Azure Virtual Desktop for an accelerated time-to-value.

-This repository shares the resources used in the automated Azure Marketplace deployment, allowing Customers and partners to leverage the same automation capabilities.

-The Azure Marketplace deployment also automatically licenses Parallels RAS, tracks usage, and reports this to Microsoft, so you are charged for the usage.
-The Bicep template shared here does not perform that step and is based on Bring Your Own License or 30-day Trials.
+The Bicep template shared here is based on a Bring Your Own License or 30-day Trials.

 > Step 1: Visit this documentation page to learn about the [prerequisites](https://docs.parallels.com/parallels-ras-azure-marketplace-deployment-19/introduction/before-you-start)